Textualize/textual/docs/guide/command_palette.md

 !!! note

-    Unlike most other places in Textual, errors in command sources will not *exit* the app.
+    Unlike most other places in Textual, errors in command provider will not *exit* the app.
-    This is a deliberate design decision taken to prevent a single broken `Source` class from making the command palette unusable.
+    This is a deliberate design decision taken to prevent a single broken `Provider` class from making the command palette unusable.
-    Errors in command sources will be logged to the [console](./devtools.md).
+    Errors in command providers will be logged to the [console](./devtools.md).

+### Shutdown method

+The [`shutdown`][textual.command.Provider.shutdown] method is called when the command palette is closed.
+You can use this as a hook to gracefully close any objects you created in [`startup`][textual.command.Provider.startup].

 ## Screen commands

-You can also associate commands with a screen by adding a `COMMAND_SOURCES` class var to your Screen class.
+You can also associate commands with a screen by adding a `COMMANDS` class var to your Screen class.

-This is useful for commands that only make sense when a given screen is active.
+Commands defined on a screen are only considered when that screen is active.
+You can use this to implement commands that are specific to a particular screen, that wouldn't be applicable everywhere in the app.

 ## Disabling the command palette